 The added class that gives the unique variation uses the class prefix of is-.

 The stacked combo class will only work when combined with the base class(es) before it.
-In the video below, understand that is-blue does not work alone.
+In the video below, understand that is-brand does not work alone.
 It only works as an addition to the base button class.

 We define a combo class in Client-First with the is- prefix.
 When we see is- we know this class is created as a combo class on top of a base class.